David P. Reynolds: Thoroughbred horse racing

 Reynolds became interested in Thoroughbred horse racing and notably owned and bred sprint horse Lord Carson, a multiple stakes race winner who equaled the track record for 6 furlongs at both Churchill Downs and Turfway Park.
 However, his most famous horse was Tabasco Cat, owned and bred in partnership with Overbrook Farm.
 In 1994, the colt won two of the three U.S. Triple Crown races, capturing the Preakness and Belmont Stakes.

+Recognition

+Among Reynolds's awards and honors were the Keep America Beautiful Lifetime Achievement Award, the College of William & Mary's Business Medallion, and the Science Museum of Virginia's Life Achievement Award.